rkudeshi/rkudeshi.github.io/_posts/2011-02-22-75-things-accurate.md

 That’s right, 75 things in all.

-That’s pretty much all I brought with me 2 months ago, too.
+That's pretty much all I brought with me 2 months ago, too.
 And the crazy thing is that I actually didn’t even need all that.

 The fact of the matter is that I have been happily living with fewer things than I used to cram in my car trunk alone.